Nelson Mandela Children's Fund: Youth Leadership Programme

 The Youth Leadership Programme has been focused on advocacy and lobbying, with an emphasis on mobilising children and youth towards driving positive social change.
 Under the Youth Leadership Programme there are four projects that run.
 These projects are Efeng Bacha, Children's Parliament, Legacy Academy and YLP Alumni.

 Efeng Bacha

 The objectives of the NMCF Efeng Bacha Youth Programme are to provide opportunities, skills and mentoring to youths.
 The club encourages civic participation and upholds respect for diversity and a faith-based value system.
-Activities include seminars like the Schools Safety Seminar which formed part of 16 days of activism with focus on violence against women in 2006.
-In March 2007 Efeng Bacha and the NMCF conducted a Teenage Pregnancy Seminar as the start of a research project with the ultimate aim of resolving the challenge of teenage pregnancy.
+Activities include seminars such as the Schools Safety Seminar, which formed part of 16 days of activism with a focus on violence against women in 2006.
+In March 2007, Efeng Bacha and the NMCF conducted a Teenage Pregnancy Seminar as the start of a research project with the ultimate aim of resolving the challenge of teenage pregnancy.
 The Efeng Bacha Youth Club is also involved with a Reading Initiative and with Youth Parliament.